 We tried to go again recently and this time, we were in luck.
 It’s a small shop near Brimley and Lawrence so if you didn’t know it was there, you probably wouldn’t notice it.
 Don’t let that fool you though because their patties are awesome.
 The pastry is flaky and soft, the meat filling (we got the beef) is flavourful and it has A LOT more filling than any other patties I’ve tried, which has always been one of my gripes.

 According to my husband, my Jamaican mother-in-law thinks Patty Time’s hot food, which they have as well, is authentic and delicious.
-Apparently, it is the only West Indian food he doesn’t have to ask if he can bring for her instead of cooking it that she will be ok with.
-I will have to try it sometime…
+It is the only West Indian food he doesn’t have to ask if he can bring for her instead of cooking it that she will be ok with.
+I tried their oxtail dinner and I will have to say I agree with my mother-in-law…